m3dev/active_record-postgresql_analyzer/README.md

 ## Usage

-Output to a logfile when finding sequential scan.
+Output to a logfile if sequential scan is detected.

 ```console
 ------------ find Seq Scan query ------------